Teacher video: Empire, invasion and settlers

 Teaching abstract historical concepts in context: Empire, invasion and settlers

-This archived History scheme of work video supports teachers in introducing and developing pupils’ understanding of complex substantive concepts such as empire, peasantry, and monarchy by placing them in different historical contexts, including the Romans, Anglo-Saxons, and Vikings.
-It emphasises the value of comparing these concepts across time periods to deepen understanding.
+In this History video, teachers are supported in introducing and developing the children’s understanding of complex substantive concepts, such as empire, peasantry and monarchy, by placing them in varied historical contexts, including those of the Romans, Anglo-Saxons and Vikings.